Artist: AMSTER, MAURICIO.

 Dimensions: 100 x 69 cm.

 from the Spanish Civil War Posters Collection.
 The collection includes more than 250 anti-Fascist posters, sent or brought home by American volunteers in the Spanish Civil War.
+See the poster collection in our Institutional Repository here.
 See a checklist of the posters held by Brandeis here.
 See a Special Collections Spotlight on the poster collection here.

 Brandeis University Special Collections holds a wide range of materials on the Spanish Civil War, a conflict that many historians consider to be the prelude to World War II.
 The Spanish Civil War began in 1936 with the far-right Nationalists’ attempted coup of Spain’s leftist, duly elected Republican government; it ended in 1939, after much bloodshed, with a Nationalist victory, Spain under the leadership of Franco, and an alliance of right-wing Spanish political parties.